dltxio/idem-old/README.md

 When they visit exchange.com,
 And they scan the QR code via the app,
 And OK to sharing data on the app to exchange.com,
-Then their ID is posted from the app to exchange.com's API And their Idem signature is vefified,
+Then their ID is posted from the app to exchange.com's API, And their Idem signature is vefified,
-And their persona data is updated at exchange.com
+And their personal data is updated at exchange.com
 ```

 ## Verify these claims